OwenLoughery/CSC-369-Week-1-Assignment/Week_4/report.md

 #### Time Between Placement Exploration Evidence:

-The time between placement distribution for users heavily involved in heavily contested pixels shows a sharp spike at a consistent interval, corresponding closely to the platform’s cooldown period.
+This graph shows the time between placement distribution for users heavily involved in heavily contested pixels shows a sharp spike at a consistent interval, corresponding closely to the platform’s cooldown period.
 Unlike the broad, irregular timing expected from human interaction, this pattern suggests scripted or tool-assisted placement synchronized with the cooldown timer.

 ![Time Between Placements for Contested-Pixel Users](images/time_between_placements.png)